ipfs/kubo/docs/config.md

 ### `Routing.AcceleratedDHTClient`

-This alternative DHT client with a Full-Routing-Table strategy will do a complete scan of the DHT every hour and record all nodes found.
+This alternative Amino DHT client with a Full-Routing-Table strategy will do a complete scan of the DHT every hour and record all nodes found.
 Then when a lookup is tried instead of having to go through multiple Kad hops it is able to find the 20 final nodes by looking up the in-memory recorded network table.